plamen1982/ReactMasterClass/README.md

 # [Rules of Thumb. - Computer Science](http://www.wou.edu/las/cs/csclasses/cs161/Lectures/rulesofthumb.html)
+## Every minute you spend in planning saves 10 minutes in execution; this gives you a 1,000 percent Return on Energy!
 ### [Live demo of the project](https://star-wars-react-master-class.netlify.com)

 ##### To login into the project add credentials: email: demo@st6.io , password: demo1234